 Some fine landscape art ends up in the homes and galleries around Nanaimo.
 The local aesthetics are by turns beautiful, wild, and gloomy as the tides, which the local artists translate well into drunken, vibrant paintings.
 There are distinctive styles in Nanaimo which seem to derive from BC artists like E.J.
 Hughes and Emily Carr, and perhaps El Greco.

-Arbutus trees and sandstone, driftwood-choked inlets and the wide open sea, mountain vistas and great forests all make for stunning landscapes, and local artists are gifted in reproducing some of the unique combinations of form and colour that that are Vancouver Island.
+Arbutus trees and sandstone, driftwood-choked inlets and the wide open sea, mountain vistas and great forests all make for stunning landscapes, and local artists are gifted in reproducing some of the unique combinations of form and colour that are Vancouver Island.
 Visit any of the local art galleries and you'll see a lot of great styles.

 Nanaimo Marine Festival (Bathtub Races)

-Beginning with the Silly Boat Regatta and culminating in the bathtub races at 11am on the following Sunday, the Nanaimo Marine Festival is considered by many residents and returning visitors to be the event of the year.
+Beginning with the Silly Boat Regatta and culminating in the bathtub races on the following Sunday, the Nanaimo Marine Festival is considered by many residents and returning visitors to be the event of the year.
 "There's the marine festival, and all the days in between."
 That kind of thing.

 The International World Championship Bathtub Race (the event around which the Marine Festival revolves) is almost 50 years old.
 No matter what you're into, it's likely you'll find something to entertain you during this exciting Festival.